 If you wish to pursue an MBA in marketing then it can fetch you jobs in manufacturing companies like real estate developers, cement manufacturers, banks & financial institutions, the FMCG sector & others.

 Is MBA harder than engineering?

 MBA and engineering are two very different courses, while one is a rigorous procedure to teach students difficult technical concepts like calculus and physics, another emphasizes in-depth analysis and research of marketing techniques coupled with the focus of soft skill sets like communication, creative problem solving, group coordination, etc.

 Which is better, an MBA or BTech?

 It would depend on the strength, capability, and interest of each individual as to what would be harder for them.
 In an MBA course, the method of delivery is experiential, with case analysis, discussions, and critical analysis.
 There is a lot of focus on leadership.
 You work a lot in teams and do a lot of projects.
 So, depends on which is your liking.
-This is the primary reason as to why engineers do an MBA.
+This is the primary reason why an MBA after engineering is a well-crafted choice.